Pepperidge Farm Stuffing Recipe

 How To Serve Pepperidge Farm Stuffing

-You can serve our copycat Pepperidge Farm stuffing recipe for Thanksgiving dinner or for dinner any night of the week.
-There's no special occasion required!
+You can serve our copycat Pepperidge Farm stuffing recipe for Thanksgiving dinner or any night of the week — no special occasion required!

-You can serve it alongside all of your other favorite sides like cranberry sauce to pair with turkey breast, which is my personal favorite way to serve it all year.
+You can serve it alongside all of your other favorite sides like cranberry sauce and paired with turkey breast, which is my personal favorite way to serve it all year.

-It's also delicious paired with our Instant Pot pork tenderloin recipe or the leftover stuffing is just as tasty served with lunch the day after your feast.
+It’s also delicious paired with our Instant Pot pork tenderloin recipe!
+The leftover stuffing is just as tasty when served with lunch the day after your feast.

 Planning a dinner party and need some inspiration?